rackspace-cookbooks/rackspace_users/README.md

 ## Usage

-The recipe reads the users from a data bag item.
+The recipe reads the users from an *encrypted* data bag item.
 By default, looks for a data bag named after the environment and an item called `users`.
 This can be overwritten in the consuming cookbook.
 After you define the users in the data bag, place a dependency on the rackspace_users cookbook in your cookbook's metadata.rb:
 ```
 depends 'rackspace_users'